Copyright Information

 Introduction

 The University of California is committed to upholding U.S. copyright law.
-As an Internet Service Provider under the meaning of the Digital Millennium Copyright Act (DMCA), the University does not monitor its networks for the purpose of discovering illegal activity.
-However, the University pursues a set of ongoing initiatives to ensure that copyright, particularly as it applies to digital assets, is respected within the University community.
+As an internet service provider under the meaning of the Digital Millennium Copyright Act (DMCA), the university does not monitor its networks for the purpose of discovering illegal activity.
+However, the university pursues a set of ongoing initiatives to ensure that copyright, particularly as it applies to digital assets, is respected within the university community.

 UC's copyright website provides information about copyright, including appropriate vs. inappropriate uses of copyrighted material.
 The information includes frequently asked questions (FAQs) about copyright ownership and using copyrighted material, and links to pertinent University of California policies.